ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 ## Spatial data types in R

-### Vector based (points, lines, and polygons)
+### Vector-based (points, lines, and polygons)

 Creating spatial data from scratch in R seems a little convoluted to me, but once you understand the pattern, it gets easier.

 #### SpatialPointsDataFrame

-Let's plot points on Simon Fraser University and University of Toronto.
+Let's plot points on Simon Fraser University and the University of Toronto.

 ```r
 coords <- matrix(c(-122.92,-79.4, 49.277,43.66),ncol=2)